yii-joblo/pdffactory/readme.md

 ###Using EPdfFactoryDoc

-Create predefined classes in the docClassesPath directory to output the pdf with a few lines in your controller action.
+Create predefined classes in the configured import path for your pdf docclasses to output the pdf with a few lines in your controller action.

 The minimum methods you have to override from the parent are